toolpath/syil/docs/docs.md

 _Table 9.
 Probe Y Web Syntax_

-Example MDI Command Without Inspection Report: G65 "PROBEYWEB" A54 B-.5 C2 D0
+Example MDI Command Without Inspection Report: G65 "PROBEYWEB" A54 B2 C-.5 D0

-Example MDI Command With Inspection Report: G65 "PROBEYWEB" A54 B-.5 C2 D1
+Example MDI Command With Inspection Report: G65 "PROBEYWEB" A54 B2 C-.5 D1

 **PROBECIRCULARBOSS**

 The Probe Circular Boss macro probes 4 points of a circular boss and calculates the center.
 The A argument is the selected work coordinate(G54-59).
-The B argument is the distance the probe should move in Z below the edges of the stock.
-The C argument is the diameter of the stock.
+The B argument is the diameter of the stock.
+The C argument is the distance the probe should move in Z below the edges of the stock.
 The Probe should be roughly centered and above the stock before beginning.

 ![probeCircularBoss](images/probeCircularBoss.png)